Ledger - Nano X Crypto Hardware Wallet ...

 Here's the thing about secondary transactions: they tell you more about investor sentiment than primary raises do.
 When an early backer wants liquidity after years in, and a buyer steps up at scale, it means someone on the other side of that trade sees enough upside to write a $50 million check.

 Ledger last raised primary capital in 2023 at a roughly $1.5 billion valuation.
 The company has since been floated as a potential U.S. IPO candidate that could be valued at more than $4 billion, though nothing has been locked in.
-Gauthier's own words to Bloomberg were deliberately non-committal: "My job is to prepare the company for all eventualities," he said, noting that Ledger could stay private or go public depending on market conditions.
+Gauthier's own words were deliberately non-committal: "My job is to prepare the company for all eventualities," he said, noting that Ledger could stay private or go public depending on market conditions.

 That kind of flexibility is strategic, not evasive.
 The key here is that Ledger is building optionality rather than racing to an IPO on a fixed timeline.